 Some adjusters come to an office every morning to get the day’s schedule, others get their assignments via the phone and spend their time traveling to and from claim sites, and many have home offices.
 Experienced claims adjusters are occasionally asked to travel to the scene of a disaster such as Hurricane Katrina to consult with local adjusters and government officials regarding damage.

 There are no formal education requirements to be a claims adjuster, and a high school degree is typically the minimal requirement needed to get a job.
 However, most employers prefer to hire college graduates or people who have some insurance-related work experience or vocational training, especially in the current economy, where competition for jobs is great.

 Some claims adjusters choose to earn voluntary professional certifications and designations to demonstrate their expertise.
 Although requirements for these designations vary, some include a minimum number of years of experience and the successful completion of an examination.
 In most cases, a certain number of continuing education credits must be earned each year to keep the designation.

-As of 2008, claims adjusters earned an average salary of $55,760 per year plus benefits, which may include a laptop computer, a smart phone, and a company car, especially if they work for insurance companies.
+As of 2018, claims adjusters earned an average salary of $65,670 per year plus benefits, which may include a laptop computer, a smartphone, and a company car, especially if they work for insurance companies.